 It’s the strangest thing.
 When we meditate, we close our eyes and become still.
-Something inside us longs to get away from our usual lives, to sink down below the noise and pull of the distractions outside and inside, difficult people and thorny situations and frightening prospects and our reactions to it all.
-So we come to our sangha or carve out a little time on our own.
-We sit down and bring the attention back to the body and the breath…and a sense of connection to life returns.
-We get away from life and discover a deeper and more vibrant life.
+Something inside us longs to get away from our usual lives, to sink down below the noise and distractions that endlessly pull us away from the simple awareness of being alive in this moment.
+So we come to our sangha or sit down alone in our room or in the roots of a tree, as the Buddha recommended to his followers.
+We sit down and bring the attention back to the body and the breath…and here is what is strange: a sense of connection to life returns.
+We unplug from our busy, distracting life and rediscover our connection to a deeper and more vibrant life.

 An ancient definition of mindfulness is remembering the present moment.
-For a moment, we may emerge from a dense thicket of thought and emotion and remember that we are alive and breathing.
-We may wonder how we could get so caught up with so much nonsense.
-We may marvel that the life in the moment is so…alive!
+One moment at a time, we emerge from the hive of thought and emotion and remember that we are alive and breathing.
+We may marvel that the life we experience in the moment is so…alive!

 We begin to discover that giving is a wonderful way to feel supported and accompanied in this life.
 And we can start start by giving ourselves the gift of our own generous attention.
 Be lavishly generous with yourself.
 No mean and stingy self-judging thoughts.
 Remind yourself with your kind attitude that you are not wrong to feel what you feel.
 You just do.
 And you are welcome here.